Back to Work Family Dividend

 The Back to Work Family Dividend (BTWFD) scheme aims to help families to move from social welfare into employment.
 It gives financial support to people with qualified children who are in or take up employment or self-employment and as a result stop claiming a jobseeker's payment or a one-parent family payment on or after 5 January 2015.

 To qualify, you and all members of your family (including your adult dependant) must sign off all primary social welfare payments.
-The Back to Work Family Dividend can be paid with Family Income Supplement and some other non-primary social welfare payments.
+The Back to Work Family Dividend can be paid with Working Family Payment (formerly Family Income Supplement) and some other non-primary social welfare payments.
 You can also claim certain short-term illness and injury benefits with BTWFD for up to 36 days (see 'Other payments and BTWFD' below).
 The habitual residence condition applies to BTWFD.

 You may be eligible for the Back to Work Family Dividend (BTWFD) if you have at least one qualified child and are getting one of the following payments:

-You can also combine time on a jobseeker’s payment with time spent on education, training or employment schemes to meet the eligibility requirements.
-If you went from a qualifying payment to an education, training or employment scheme and then find work you can go directly onto the BTWFD scheme without having to sign back onto your original payment.
+You can combine time on a jobseeker’s payment with time spent on a qualifying scheme to meet the eligibility requirements - see 'Qualifying schemes' below.
+If you went from a qualifying payment to a qualifying scheme and then find work you can go directly onto the BTWFD scheme without having to sign back onto your original payment.

 You must exit one of the qualifying payments or schemes to qualify for BTWFD.
 If you are not already in insurable employment or self-employment you must take up employment within 4 weeks of leaving your original payment or scheme.
 The employment must be in the State.